Select Team Tryout Dates – FACT Sheet

 No. Select and recreational teams both play towns within Boston Area Youth Soccer (BAYS) and the travel is the same.

-Players on a select team are committing to play on that team for BOTH the fall and spring soccer season.
-That means players are expected to attend weekly training and games.
+Players on a select team are committing to play on that team for just ONE soccer season.
+Players can opt to play JUST the FALL or SPRING season.
+At the conclusion of the fall season, select teams will be reset based upon the returning and incoming players.
+Players are expected to attend weekly training and games.
 Each coach will determine their minimum requirement for each player but NYSA expects every select team player to attend at least one training per week and their game.
-If players can not make this commitment in EITHER the fall or the spring they should DISCLOSE that info at tryouts.
+Players that want to play just one season on a select team MUST attend the May 2018 tryouts to be considered.

 Is there any info on how the players are evaluated at tryouts or what the criteria is?

 Yes.
 We disclose our process within select team tab of the NYSA web site.
 We also hold a parent information meeting on April 4th to review the process.
 Parents can get feedback on their child’s individual performance post selections.

 Once a coach is selected, the coach gets a limited list of players to choose from.
 The list is rank ordered and limited to insure that the process is controlled and based upon tryout performance.
 At each age group a certain number of players are automatic selections and a coach has no discretion on these player selections.
 A coach then has some subjectivity to select the remaining players to complete the roster but they are limited just to the names of the list.
 This process prevents coaches from selecting players for reasons other than their tryout performance.